 October 13, 1998 – Eric Clapton opens the Crossroads Centre in Antigua for the treatment of drug and alcohol addiction.
-At the time, a 30-day recovery program cost $9,000; it now costs $28,500.
+Crossroads Centre Antigua is still a nonprofit organization that offers medically managed detox, residential 12-step treatment programs and family therapy.

 Classic Rock Birthdays